-is large compared to that of the atomic electrons.
-This presents a problem at low energies, where $W{\rm max}$ is less than the K shell binding energy.
-However, Mott showed that the Born approximation can be applied at energies much smaller than atomic binding energies [18]; the incident particle can be treated by classical mechanics since its wavelength is shorter than atomic dimensions.
-The Born method is actually better justified when its velocity is not large compared to the K electron velocity [19].
+The theory of energy loss by ionization and excitation as given by Bethe is based on a first-order Born approximation.
+It assumes free electrons, and should be valid when the projectile's speed is large compared to that of the atomic electrons.
+This presents a problem at low energies, where $W{\text{max}}$ is less than the K shell binding energy.
+However, Mott showed that the Born approximation can be applied at energies much smaller than atomic binding energies [20]; the incident particle can be treated by classical mechanics since its wavelength is shorter than atomic dimensions.
+The Born method is actually better justified when its speed is not large compared to the K electron speed [5].